mrowdy/slemgrim.github.io/_drafts/the-rest-include-dilemma.md

 ### Scaling

-> You wanted a banana but you got a gorilla holding the banana and the entire jungle.
+> You wanted a banana but you got a gorilla holding the banana, and the entire jungle.

 As every other software, APIs grow over time, new endpoints are introduced and new relationships arise.
 If we use IoRR for everything our responses get bigger and bigger.